tianyu9029/tianyu9029.github.io/_pages/about.md

 <h1 style="display:none;">Tianyu Zhou</h1>

 ## 👨‍🎓 Introduction
 I'm Tianyu Zhou, a senior undergraduate from Shandong University(SDU).
-And I will start my Master's research at the TianJin University(TJU) in September 2025.
+And I will start my Master's research at the Tianjin University(TJU) in September 2025.
 My main research interest includes Computer Vision and Deep Learning.
 Besides, I enjoy reading and collecting books, I'm also a big fan of video games.